srcdev/sitecatalyst-proxy/README.md

 Assumes `s_code` has already been loaded and initialised on the page.

+##Useage

+This interface will accept all internal Sitecatalyst properties and variables (props/eVars/event/etc)

+If you're wanting to track a click `type:'click'` then `clickAction:'[action/lick]'` and `linkType:'[o/d/e]',` must also be passed.
+Page load events do not require these to be passed and will be ignored if set.

 ##Simulate page load tracking `s.t()`

 Single page apps often load what to the user appears to be a new page, the following will track this as a page load **incrementing the page view counter**.